-IAN CARLETON SCHAEFER is a Member of the Firm in the Employment, Labor & Workforce Management practice, in the New York office of Epstein Becker Green and a member of the firm’s National Labor and Employment Steering Committee.
+IAN CARLETON SCHAEFER is a Member of the Firm in the Employment, Labor & Workforce Management practice, in the New York office of Epstein Becker Green, and a member of the firm’s National Employment, Labor & Workforce Management Steering Committee.
 In addition, he co-leads the Technology, Media, and Telecommunications ("TMT") service team and is co-editor of the Technology Employment Law blog.
-Recommended by The Legal 500 United States (2016, 2017) for Workplace and Employment Counseling and named to the New York Metro Rising Stars list (2011, 2013 - 2016) in the area of Employment & Labor, Mr. Schaefer has developed a reputation for his practical and results-driven approach to counseling and defending employers on the full spectrum of employment issues.
-He has significant experience working in the TMT space, as well as the sports, entertainment, and arts sectors.
+Recommended by The Legal 500 United States (2016, 2017) for Workplace and Employment Counseling and named to the New York Metro Rising Stars list (2011, 2013 - 2016) in the area of Employment & Labor, Mr. Schaefer has developed a reputation for his practical, business-enabling, and results-driven approach to partnering with employers on the full spectrum of workplace and human capital initiatives on a domestic and global basis.
+Additionally, he has deep industry experience working with TMT employers, as well as employers in the sports, entertainment, and arts sectors.

-- Advises clients on a wide variety of employment-related issues, including, but not limited to, employee recruiting and hiring practices, worker classification issues, employee discipline and terminations, reductions in force, wage and hour laws, employee leaves of absence, and disability law and reasonable accommodations
+- Provides strategic labor and employment advice to companies, boards of directors, senior executives, and general counsel on a wide variety of employment-related issues, including, but not limited to, sensitive internal investigations, recruiting, onboarding and hiring practices, worker classification issues, employee discipline and terminations, reductions in force, wage and hour laws, employee leaves of absence, and disability law and reasonable accommodations

-- Represents clients in state and federal court and before administrative tribunals on issues involving unlawful discrimination, harassment, breach of contract, tort, restructuring, executive compensation, and restrictive covenant claims, and other employment-related matters
+- Defends clients in state and federal court and before administrative tribunals on issues involving unlawful discrimination, harassment, breach of contract, tort, restructuring, executive compensation, and restrictive covenant claims, and other employment-related matters

 - Represents management in traditional labor relations and labor law matters, including union avoidance, the drafting and negotiation of collective bargaining agreements, arbitration, strike management, and workforce issues

-- Advises clients on compliance with applicable labor laws, and litigating grievance cases before the National Labor Relations Board and in federal and state courts
+- Advises clients on compliance with applicable labor laws, and litigates grievance cases before the National Labor Relations Board and in federal and state courts

-- Provides advice on the design, drafting, and implementation of corporate human resources policies, employee handbooks, training, and development programs for C-suite, senior management, and human resources professionals
+- Provides strategic, global advice on the design, drafting, and implementation of corporate human resources initiatives, workforce management strategy, employee handbooks, training, and development programs for C-suite, senior management, and human resources professionals

-Mr. Schaefer has written and lectured on scores of labor and employment law topics both domestically and internationally, including at Fordham University School of Law, Cornell University’s School of Industrial and Labor Relations, and New York University's Masters in Arts Administration program.
+Mr. Schaefer has written and lectured on scores of labor and employment law issues and the legal industry more broadly, both domestically and internationally, including at Fordham University School of Law, Cornell University’s School of Industrial and Labor Relations, and New York University's Masters in Arts Administration program.

 - Fordham University School of Law (J.D., cum laude, 2004)